michele-alessandrini/dtm-infracost/finops.md

 Infracost[^6] is a software component - both running as container in one environment or consumed as SaaS (Infracost cloud) and that allow users to analyze IaC templates (written in Terraform) and costify them.
 Most importantly, Infracost allows to integrate with GitHub's pull request in order to generate cost analysis dynamically during a pull request giving the team a new information to use to decide whether a merge is possible.

-Shile waiting for more native integrations, Infracost relies on GitHub Actions for integrations.
+While waiting for more native integrations, Infracost relies on GitHub Actions for integrations.
 GitHub actions let you orchestrate workflows by triggering execution of codes in response of GitHub event.
 In this case, we link the even "on pull request" the link to Infracost SaaS.
 Security is implemented through a Infracost API Key stored in the GitHub secure registry.

 ### The result